zeek/zeek/scripts/base/frameworks/cluster/main.zeek.rst

    Indicates whether or not the manager will act as the logger and receive logs.
 This value should be set in the cluster-layout.zeek script (the value should be true only if no logger is specified in Cluster::nodes).
-   Note that BroControl handles this automatically.
+   Note that ZeekControl handles this automatically.

 .. zeek:id:: Cluster::manager_topic